New Jersey Turnpike: 1990s to present

 In October 1997, groundbreaking was held on a project to reconstruct the Pearl Harbor Memorial Extension.
 As part of this project, a new interchange with US 130 was built that was completed on December 17, 1999, replacing the old slip ramp in the area that fed onto local streets with many potholes. in addition, the toll plaza was replaced with a new wider one that contained E-ZPass lanes, this part of the project was completed in February 2000.

-On September 30 of that year, NJTA began using E-ZPass for electronic toll collection on the mainline.
+On September 30, 2000, NJTA began using E-ZPass for electronic toll collection on the mainline.
+Discounts were available to all users of the E-ZPass system until 2002.
+The cost to implement the E-ZPass system forced the NJTA to eliminate the discounts during peak hours and instead impose a $1 per month E-ZPass fee to account holders.

 A replacement exit 1 toll barrier was completed in July 2004.
 Planned since the 1990s, the new plaza features 23 lanes, a walkway to allow for the toll collectors to avoid crossing traffic, and four high-speed E-ZPass lanes (two in each direction).
 Construction of the plaza had started in early 2001, and had cost $44 million to construct.
 The plaza was located approximately 1.2 mi north of the original toll gate.

 In 2003, the E-ZPass system was extensively overhauled when the turnpike's E-ZPass transitioned to ACS State and local solutions.
 Also in 2002, the authority proposed adding express lanes to the Eastern and Western Spurs.
 In January 2004, the authority opened the new 18W express gantries in Carlstadt; these allowed for two 45 mph lanes in each direction, though were restricted to EZ-Pass users only.

-On December 1, 2005, the authority opened exit 15X.
-They did this to allow turnpike traffic to easily access the Secaucus Junction.
+On December 1, 2005, the authority opened exit 15X on the Eastern Spur, providing access to Secaucus Junction.

 In order to address chronic congestion, the authority opened a new two lane ramp at exit 8A to carry traffic onto the newly extended CR 535 in February 2006.
 The ramp that allowed traffic onto Route 32 westbound was then closed off permanently (though not demolished); despite redundancy, the eastbound ramp was left intact.
 In May 2006, hybrid vehicles were permitted to use the HOV lanes during peak periods.
 The authority planned to build Route 92, an east–west spur from US 1 and Ridge Road in the township of South Brunswick to the mainline of the turnpike at exit 8A in Monroe Township.
 This proposition was canceled on December 1, 2006.
 The year also saw the completion of a project to expand exits 16E and 18E.